evanj/gcplogs/README.md

 ```

-## App Engine (New Version)
+## Cloud Run / App Engine (New Version) Collapsed Logs

-This is about the "new" App Engine Standard (Java8, Python3, Go111), not the deprecated "legacy" App Engine or App Engine Flexible.
-The old legacy App Engine used to collect all logs from a single request together.
-This was incredibly useful.
-If you include the trace ID in the correct log format, the log viewer will do this, when you expand the request entry in the combined log:
+In the "new" App Engine Standard (Java8, Python3, Go111), and in Cloud Run: if you include a trace ID in the correct format, the log viewer will collect all logs that came from one HTTP request.
+It shows you when you expand the HTTP request entry in the combined log:

 ![Log viewer screenshot](/appengine-collected-logs.png?raw=true "Log viewer screenshot")